A/N: Here comes the final part of this small story. Special thanks to spiel for your comments!

 "Promise", Alfred mumbled and rose up on his feet.
 For some reason, his knees felt like jelly, and he very nearly fell back again.
 This, of course, only made the vampire's smirk widen.

 "Wonderful.
 Would you mind delivering my cloak to Koukol?
-I'd like to use that garment again once he has cleaned it up and fixed the fastening.
-After that, I shall expect you to join me in the sitting room", Krolock said lightly and before Alfred could even blink his eyes, the vampire had already stridden away.
+I'd like to use that garment again once he has cleaned it and fixed the fastening.
+After that, I shall expect you to join me in the sitting room", Krolock said lightly and before Alfred could even blink his eyes, the vampire had already walked away.